SudarshanGp/467_Final/README.md

 This page uses a Parallel Coordinate Line Graph to compare the nutritional values of various food items with their cost.
 The graph can be filtered by selecting a range for any of the nutritional values or cost.
 Below the graph is a table that displays the information of each line on the graph at a given time.
 The user can filter the graph to find interesting trends such as the higher protein content in expensive food items.

 **Additional Features:**

 The radar graph can be filtered by meal types.
 For a given nutrient, the graph showcases the intake as a percentage of its recommended value (according to the World Health Organization).
 We use the following study "[Modeling Expert Opinions on Food Healthiness: A Nutrition Metric]" to determine the healthiest food eaten by a person.
 [Modeling Expert Opinions on Food Healthiness: A Nutrition Metric]: http://www.people.hbs.edu/mbazerman/papers/08-082.pdf

+** Instructions to Run: **

+In order to run our visualization, run the command "python views.py" in the app folder.

   [Modeling Expert Opinions on Food Healthiness: A Nutrition Metric]: http://www.people.hbs.edu/mbazerman/papers/08-082.pdf